-Wilson's Transportation is grateful to be on the shared, unceded territory of the known in their language as Ləkwəŋən represented by the Songhees and Esqui WSÁNEĆ peoples represented by the Tsartlip, Pauquachin, Tsawout, Tseycun We respect and commit to a deep consideration of their history, culture, stew imalt Nations and the n and Malahat Nations.
+Wilson's Transportation is grateful to be on the shared, unceded territory of the Lekwungen People, known in their language as Ləkwəŋən represented by the Songhees and Esquimalt Nations and the WSÁNEĆ peoples represented by the Tsartlip, Pauquachin, Tsawout, Tseycum and Malahat Nations.
+We respect and commit to a deep consideration of their history, culture, stewardship, and voice.